ArkEcosystemArchive/docs-legacy/docs/api/public/v2/wallets.md

 }
 ```

-## List all transactions of a wallet
+## List All Transactions of a Wallet

 All transactions belonging to a wallet can be obtained using this API.
 Equivalent to `transactions/search` with parameters `senderId` and `recipientId`.